WolvenKit/WolvenKit/docs/contributing/pull-requests.md

 **Additional Info** <br>
 Anything else that is relevant to the review or organizational process, e.g. request merging into dev, conditions for merging, or a specific merge procedure (merge vs squash merge etc.)

+**Nice to have** <br>
+*The entries in this section are entirely optional and not generally expected, however in certain cases they can be useful.*
+- Graphs visualizing e.g. the control flow

 ## Code Content
 Pull requests should follow the [code of conduct](../CODE_OF_CONDUCT) as well as the [developer guide](../DEVELOPER%20GUIDE).